magento/knowledge-base/src/how-to/general/ssl-tls-certificates-for-magento-commerce-cloud-faq.md

 ---
 title: "SSL (TLS) certificates for Magento Commerce Cloud: FAQ"
-labels: FAQ,how to,SSL certificates,Magento Commerce Cloud,PaaS,started,pro,Cloud customers,certificate request,
+labels: FAQ,how to,SSL certificates,Magento Commerce Cloud,starter,pro,certificate request
 ---

 This article provides quick answers to questions about getting SSL (TLS) certificates for your Magento Commerce Cloud site.